Transactional Email Infrastructure for AI Agents

 How does MultiMail protect sender reputation when addresses bounce?

 Hard-bounced addresses are automatically suppressed from future sends at the infrastructure layer — your agent does not need to maintain a suppression list.
-You also receive an email.bounced webhook event with the bounce type (hard or soft), recipient address, and any metadata you passed at send time.
+You also receive an email.bounced webhook event with the bounce type (hard or soft), recipient address, and the email id of the bounced message.
 Wire your webhook handler to flag invalid addresses in your CRM or customer database so your agent does not attempt future sends to those addresses.

 What oversight mode should I use for high-volume order confirmations?